zoeskan/MCB185/PYTHON_REFERENCE.md

 + `nt` and `aa` are single characters of nucleotides or amino acids
 + `seq` is often used for a biological sequence
 + `dna`, `rna`, `tx` are nucleotide strings
-+ `pro` and `pep` are protein strings
++ `pro` and `pep` are protein/peptide strings

 Use single quotes for strings rather than double quotes.

 + `s = 'hello'` yes
 + `s = "hello"` no

-Lists are often plural version of descriptive names.
+Lists are often plural versions of descriptive names.
 If the word is very long, use an abbreviation.
 Using singluar and plural names allows for intuitive looop constructs such as: